-7.1.4 Inputting the Control-Byte (no function at present)
+7.1.4 Inputting the Control-Byte

 The Control-Byte is shown on the top line with the currently set values.

 For the purposes of manipulation, the individual bits of the new byte are to be entered on the second line using "0" and "1".
 The complete Control Byte must always be recorded and confirmed with the ENT key.